-The call is open to consortia of organisations such as universities, research centres or companies, that propose a research training network, including Brazilian and any other Latin American and Caribbean state institutions can join a consortia to submit a proposal.
+The call is open to consortia of organisations such as universities, research centres or companies, that propose a research training network, including Brazilian and any other Latin American and Caribbean state institutions.

 Mobility across borders is a must.